DeepMETv2/DeepMETv2/README.md

 </pre>

 The first array, `arr_0`, contains the input features for each PF candidate in the event, that correspond to the sub-arrays.
-The components of each sub-array correspond to the PF candidate pT, eta, phi, mass, d0, dz, pdgId, charge, pvAssocQuality, and puppiWeight (https://github.com/mcremone/graph-met/blob/clean/data/generate_npz.py#L27-L38).
+The components of each sub-array correspond to the PF candidate pT, eta, phi, mass, d0, dz, pdgId, charge, fromPV, and puppiWeight.

 The second array, `arr_1`, contains the target values for the event.
-The values correspond to the px and py of genMET, PF, PUPPI, and DeepMET (https://github.com/mcremone/graph-met/blob/clean/data_dytt/generate_npz.py#L41-L52), or recoil calculated with those (https://github.com/mcremone/graph-met/blob/clean/data/generate_npz.py#L10-L21).
+The values correspond to the px and py of genMET, PF, PUPPI, and DeepMET, or recoil calculated with those.

 The .npz inputs need to be converted into .pt files to be used for training.
 From terminal, launch python, then do: